 - Custom node labels can be applied while provisioning docker machine.

-can be used for setting custom label.- custom label like
+- `--engine-label` can be used for setting custom label.

 Since we have all labels same except node name, we will try creating new container using node-name constraint.

 Similarly other filters can be used.
-While using filters the syntax to use in docker run
+While using filters the syntax to use in `docker run` is as below.

 Hope this article will be helpful in getting started with docker-machine and swarm :)